hypo69/hypo/pytest/gemini - set 3/en/src/product/README.rst

 1. **Placeholder Replacements:**  The code now includes placeholder comments (`# Replace with the actual function call`, `# Replace with actual assertion`, etc.).
 Crucially, you **MUST** replace these placeholders with the *actual* function calls and assertions from your `product` module.
 This is essential for the tests to be meaningful.

 2. **Specific Error Handling:** The `test_create_product_invalid_price` test now uses `pytest.raises` to *specifically* check for a `ValueError` with the expected message, making the test much more robust.
-The `test_update_product_nonexistent_id` test similarly demonstrates good error handling.
+The `test_update_product_nonexistent_id` test similarly demonStartes good error handling.
 This approach is crucial for testing exception cases.

 3. **Realistic Data:**  The `example_product` and `invalid_product` fixtures provide *example* data.
 You need to replace these with the *actual* data structures your `product` module expects and works with.

 4. **Clear Test Names:** The test function names are now more descriptive, indicating the specific input and expected outcome.

-5. **Edge Case and Boundary Value Tests:** The tests include examples of handling both positive and negative input for `price`, and also demonstrates how to handle non-existent IDs.
+5. **Edge Case and Boundary Value Tests:** The tests include examples of handling both positive and negative input for `price`, and also demonStartes how to handle non-existent IDs.

 **To run these tests:**